 - Evil Plan: In the Dark Ages, he wanted to plunge Midgard into a new Ice Age.
 Odin put a quick stop to that, but the results of that plan set the stage for the events of Thor.

 - Evil Sounds Deep: Speaks in a low, calm voice that demonstrates both his villainy and his authoritative demeanor.

-- Gender Flip: In Norse Mythology, Laufey is Loki's mother, and a Frost Giant called Farbuti is his father, but in the comics and the film, Laufey is the father and a unidentified female (possibly Aesir) for the mother.
+- Gender Flip: In Norse Mythology, Laufey is Loki's mother, and a Frost Giant called Farbuti is his father, but much like in the source comics, Laufey is the father and a unidentified female the mother.

 - Good Scars, Evil Scars: Has many claw-shaped ones across his face.